Dr. Louis B. Long House

 Historic Register Listing:Designated March 15, 2012

-Dr. Louis Bernard Long and his wife, Jeanne Comeaux Long, built this home at the very beginning of the Great Depression in late 1929.
-The Tudor style structure is a good example of the popularity of the Revivalism architectural movement occurring at that time in the United States.
-It is also one of the original homes built in Arbolada Addition, the first “planned” residential development in Lafayette.
-The home was designed by architect, Frederick J. Nehrbass, a local architect of notoriety, and it was constructed by J. B. Mouton, the longest-operating contractor in Lafayette.
-The house draws heavily on Medieval English precedents, featuring a steeply-pitched, front-facing, multi-gabled roofline thickly-cased windows, multiple small window panes, a prominent entrance gable, a four-centered arch at the front door, a prominent front chimney and ornamental false half-timbering.
-The design evokes the picturesque look of a quaint, Old English cottage, which at the time was very popular due to American’s fondness of the architecture experienced in Europe during WWI.
-The Revivalism architectural movement was a trend that continued from the late 1800s and focused on old-world characteristics of European buildings experienced by Americans when traveling abroad.
-Tudor architecture was not the envisioned Spanish Revival style specified by Arbolada developers, but was consistent with the aesthetic intended for the subdivision.
+Dr. Louis Bernard Long and his wife, Jeanne Comeaux Long, built this home at the very beginning of the Great Depression, in late 1929.
+It is one of the original homes built in Arbolada Addition, the first “planned” residential development in Lafayette.
+The home was designed by architect, Frederick J. Nehrbass, and constructed by J. B. Mouton, the longest-operating contractor in Lafayette.
+The Tudor style house is a good example of the “Revivalism” architectural movement.
+The house draws heavily on Medieval English precedents, featuring a steeply-pitched, front-facing, multi-gabled roofline thickly-cased windows, multiple small window panes, a prominent entrance gable, a four-centered arch at the front door, a prominent front chimney and ornamental, false half-timbering.
+Revivalism in America became a trend in the late 19th and early 20th centuries.
+By the late 1800s, the ornate excesses of the Victorian and Edwardian styles were becoming passé.
+In the early 1900s, people began migrating from rural areas into cities, and new homes were being built in suburbs.
+Prominent